Sylvia Scarlett: Plot

-On the channel ferry to London, they meet a "gentleman adventurer," Jimmy Monkley and Henry soon explains his smuggling plan over drinks.
-Monkley exposes Henry's plan to customs officials, who take him in for interrogation.
-Later, Henry meets Sylvia/Sylvester on the dock and they race for the train.
-After settling into a car, which coincidentally contains Monkley, he confesses he is a smuggler, too, and he told the customs police about Henry to avoid being searched himself.
-The trio join and try unsuccessfully to run con games together.
-During a planned ruse to steal pearls from a society household, Sylvia/Sylvester drunkenly exposes their plan to the house maid, Maudie, who decides to join them as they travel to "the seaside."
+On the channel ferry to London, they meet a "gentleman adventurer," Jimmy Monkley.
+After several drinks, Henry explains his smuggling plan to Monkley, who exposes Henry to customs officials.
+Henry is taken in, the lace is confiscated and his money is taken to pay the fine.
+Henry meets Sylvia/Sylvester on the dock, and they race for the train.
+They are shocked to find Monkley in their compartment, and he reimburses Henry for the money that was taken.
+He admits telling a customs official about Henry to avoid being searched himself and reveals the jewels he is smuggling.

+The trio join forces and try to run con games together but are unsuccessful.
+Reading in the society column that a wealthy family has departed their London for a cruise, Monkley takes Henry to their home where he knows the house maid Maudie.
+At first they deceive her into putting on her employer's elegant dress and pearls, with the aim of stealing the jewels.
+But Sylvia/Sylvester, who followed them into the house and has been drinking, exposes their plan.
+She forces Monkley to give the pearls back to Maudie, who decides to join them as they travel to the seaside.

-Posing as a traveling troupe of entertainers, they perform for a rowdy local crowd but one of the hecklers, a roguish artist named Michael Fane, catches the interest of Sylvia who decides to reveal her true identity.
-She is rejected when his former girlfriend, Lily Levitsky, returns and they taunt her for being childish.
-Later that night, during a wild storm, Henry runs out of the caravan after Maudie, who he thinks has run off with another man.
-In the morning, Sylvia and Monk find Henry's body on the rocks below near the beach.
-They decide to take up together when Sylvia hears a woman screaming from the ocean below.
-Sylvia rescues the woman, who turns out to be Lily.
-Sylvia hopes to reunite the couple and fetches Michael, but when they return, the caravan is gone.
+Posing as a traveling troupe of entertainers, the four of them perform for a rowdy local crowd.
+One of the hecklers, a roguish artist named Michael Fane, catches the interest of Sylvia.
+But she is disappointed when his former girlfriend, Lily Levitsky, returns.
+Lily taunts a drunken Henry into thinking that Maudie has run off with another man, and when Maudie returns, Sylvia punches Lily for distressing her father.
+The next day, Sylvia decides to reveal her true identity to Michael.
+He teases and flirts with her, but then an apologetic Lily returns and sees Sylvia in a dress.
+The disappointed Sylvia runs off and encounters Monkley on the way back to their caravan.
+Later that night, during a wild storm, Henry runs out of the caravan after Maudie, who has run off with another man.

-On their search, Michael and Sylvia spend a night in jail for speeding, then take the train to Paris where they discover Lily and Monk.
-Instead of confronting their former partners, Michael and Sylvia share their feelings toward each other and they leave the train together.
+In the morning, Sylvia and Monkley find Henry's body on the rocks below near the beach.
+He talks Sylvia into agreeing to join forces, but she rejects his attempt to kiss her.
+Sylvia hears a woman screaming from the rough sea below and rescues the woman, who turns out to be Lily.
+Sylvia hopes to reunite her with Michael and goes to fetch him, but when they return, the caravan is gone.
+Michael and Sylvia head out in his car to search for Monkley and Lily, but are stopped for speeding and spend a night in jail.
+After being released, they take the train to Paris where they discover Lily and Monkley.
+Instead of confronting their former partners, Michael and Sylvia reveal their feelings toward each other, and they leave the train together.